-So, although I have a long way to go and still contribute to way more waste than I’d like to admit, here’s what I’ve done this past year and what I plan to continue to do this next year to try and reduce my use of plastic.
+I have a long way to go and still contribute to way more waste than I’d like to admit, here’s what I’ve done the past several years to reduce and limit my plastic use.

 This post contains affiliate links.